Student Academic Rights, Responsibilities, and Policies

 Academic Negligence

-Academic Negligence is demonstrated by failure to do assigned work or by not adhering to a stated attendance policy.
-A student guilty of academic negligence may be assigned a failing grade by the faculty member.
+Academic Negligence is demonstrated by failure to do assigned work or by excessive absences.
+A student guilty of academic negligence may be dropped from a course with a grade of “F” by the faculty member.

 Classroom Conduct